+Subject of the Disclosure

 PetroEnergy Resources Corporation approves signing of documents to sell 25% equity in PetroGreen Energy Corporation to Kyuden International Corporation

+Background/Description of the Disclosure
-At the meeting of the Board of Directors of PetroEnergy Resources Corporation (PERC), held today, September 15, 2022, through electronic means of communication, at which meeting a quorum was present, the Board approved the signing of a Share Subscription Agreement and Shareholders' Agreement with Kyuden International Corporation (KIC) - a wholly-owned subsidiary of Japan's Kyushu Electric Power Co., Inc.

-Pursuant to the said documents, PERC's renewable energy subsidiary, PetroGreen Energy Corporation (PGEC), will issue primary shares in favor of KIC equal to 25% equity stake in PGEC upon completion of the conditions precedent for the transaction.
+At the meeting of the Board of Directors of PetroEnergy Resources Corporation (PERC), held today, September 15, 2022, through electronic means of communication, at which meeting a quorum was present, the Board approved the signing of a Share Subscription Agreement and Shareholders' Agreement with Kyuden International Corporation (KIC) - a wholly-owned subsidiary of Japan's Kyushu Electric Power Co., Inc. Pursuant to the said documents, PERC's renewable energy subsidiary, PetroGreen Energy Corporation (PGEC), will issue primary shares in favor of KIC equal to 25% equity stake in PGEC upon completion of the conditions precedent for the transaction.
 This will effectively reduce PERC's interest in PGEC from 90% to 67.5%.

 Other Relevant Information

 Filed on behalf by:

-Name Louie Mar Limcolioc
+Name Louie Mark Limcolioc

-Designation Asst.
+Asst.
 Corporate Secretary